zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 The *mdr* model is a mechanically-derived contact model designed to capture the contact response between adhesive elastic-plastic particles into large deformation.
-The theoritical foundations of the *mdr* model are detailed in the two-part series :ref:`Zunker and Kamrin Part I <Zunker2024I>` and :ref:`Zunker and Kamrin Part II <Zunker2024II>`.
+The theoretical foundations of the *mdr* model are detailed in the two-part series :ref:`Zunker and Kamrin Part I <Zunker2024I>` and :ref:`Zunker and Kamrin Part II <Zunker2024II>`.
 Further development and demonstrations of its application to industrially relevant powder